-5404.1.4.2 The Sanction or Reprimand distributed for the Infraction is depending on:
+5404.2.2 The Sanction or Warning issued for the Infraction shall depend on:

-- whether the action was intentionally or not - whether the offender gained an advantage from the action. - whether the unintentionally fault was serious enough. - the related consequences of the action.
+- whether the action was intentionally or not - whether the offender gained an advantage from the action. - whether the fault, though unintentional, was serious enough. - the related consequences of the action.

-5404.1.4.3 Official Warning (WRG)
+5404.2.3 Official Warning (WRG)

-An interference can be determined according to rules 5404.1.1 and/or 5404.1.2, however, that interference is considered unintentional and did not directly affect the final result of the heat.
-The jury can issue an official warning to the interfering competitor.
-If the competitor receives a 2nd official warning during the same competition, it will automatically turn into a Yellow Card (RAL).
-See 5404.2.1.2
+If an interference determined according to rules 5404.1.1 and/or 5404.1.2, is considered unintentional and did not directly affect the final result of the heat the Jury can issue an official warning to the interfering competitor.
+See 5404.3.1

-5404.1.4.4 Yellow Card (RAL) Sanction
+5404.2.4 Yellow Card (RAL) Sanction

-An interference is determined according to Rules 5404.1.1 and/or 5404.1.2, and the Interference is determined to be unintentional, but directly affects the final result of another competitor, the jury can issue a Yellow Card (RAL).
+If an interference according to Rules 5404.1.1 and/or 5404.1.2, is considered unintentional, but directly affects the final result of another competitor, the jury can issue a Yellow Card (RAL).

-An interference is determined according to Rules 5404.1.1 and/or 5404.1.2, and the Interference is determined to be intentional, but does not directly affect the result, the jury can issue a Yellow Card (RAL).
+If the Interference is determined to be intentional, but does not directly affect the result, the Jury can issue a Yellow Card (RAL).

 A competitor who receives a Yellow Card (RAL) sanction will be ranked as last in their heat, and relegated to the last position of the respective round.
 They will be listed as "RAL" on the final results list.
-A competitor who receives a Yellow Card is not permitted to continue in the competition.
 The Yellow Card will remain with the competitor for the entire season at the same category of competition.

-5404.1.4.5 Red Card (DSQ) Sanction
+5404.2.5 Red Card (DSQ) Sanction

-An interference is determined according to Rules 5404.1.1 and/or 5404.1.2, and the Interference is determined to be intentional, and directly affects the final result of another competitor, the jury can issue a Red Card (DSQ).
+If an interference is determined according to Rules 5404.1.1 and/or 5404.1.2, and the Interference is determined to be intentional, and directly affects the final result of another competitor, the jury can issue a Red Card (DSQ).